-Our fiduciary duty requires us to exercise any rights - including engagement - in the best interest of our clients.
-This includes identifying, monitoring and actively and fairly managing any conflicts of interest that may arise from our activities.
+Our fiduciary duty requires

+us to exercise any rights -

+including engagement - in

+the best interest of our clients.

+This includes identifying,

+monitoring and actively and

+fairly managing any conflicts

-We regularly review existing and new business processes, new products and services, new business relationships and internal restructuring measures to ensure we identify conflicts of interest at the earliest reasonable opportunity.
+We regularly review existing and new

+business processes, new products and

+services, new business relationships and

+internal restructuring measures to ensure

+we identify conflicts of interest at the

+earliest reasonable opportunity.